 - Smooth – Sip on these for a rich and creamy, mellow and soothing adventure for your senses.

 - Spicy – Take yourself on a vibrant flavor journey, filled with fruitful highlights, hints of vanilla and peppery spices.

 - Bold – Explore the deeper flavors achieved by generous aging; a remarkable pallet with a mix of oak, dark fruits and charred smokiness and long rich finish.

 - Sweet – Delight in these delicate whiskeys that offer up a surprisingly smooth creaminess and notes of fresh fruits and dried apricots.

 - Smoky – Discover deep flavor as intense rich fruit zest and spicy oak tannins give rise to an incredibly powerful lingering smoky sweet.

 For someone just diving into whiskey, I would recommend selecting Smooth and Sweet and using the Toggles to select how much of each profile you want in a drink.
-The website then recommends a whiskey for you, similar whiskeys to choose from, and some cocktails you could try your whiskey in should you not be quite brave enough to venture into neat or on the rocks territory.
-You may even spot this helpful display at your local retailer.
+The website then recommends a whiskey for you, similar whiskeys to choose from, and some cocktails you could try your whiskey in should you not be quite brave enough to venture into neat or on the rocks territory, which is totally fine since there are delicious bourbon cocktails like this one to concoct.